pappicio/Armbian-H6/README.md

+***IMPORTANT NOTE: IF YOU HAVE OR BUY A 4 GB RAM ALLWINNER H6 TVBOX, REMEMBER, KERNEL WILL SEE ONLY 3 OF 4 GB OF RAM.
+REMENBER!!!***

 how to install HomeAssistant Supervised on Allwinner H6 TvBoxes

 repeate, only Android TVBOXES with Allwinner H6 CPU are comatible with this system!